Women's Rights National Historical Park: The First Wave

 The Visitor Center lobby houses a large, life-size bronze sculpture, The First Wave, which consists of twenty figures representing women and men who attended the first Women's Rights Convention.
 Nine of the sculpture's figures represent actual participants and organizers of the convention: Elizabeth Cady Stanton, Lucretia Mott, Mary Ann M'Clintock, Martha Wright, Jane Hunt, Frederick Douglass, James Mott, Thomas M'Clintock, and Richard Hunt.
-The other eleven figures represent the "anonymous" women and men who participated in the two-day convention, which took place on July 19 and 20, 1848, and which drew over 300 people.
-Many of the participants signed the Declaration of Sentiments, the convention's defining document, which declared that "all men and women are created equal."
+The other eleven figures represent the anonymous women and men who participated in the convention.
+Many of the participants signed the Declaration of Sentiments.